David Paul Cronenberg CC (born March 15, 1943) is a Canadian film director from Toronto.

 - The Fly (1986), where a failed teleportation experiment fuses Jeff Goldblum and... well, a fly.

-- Body Horror: Cronenberg specializes in a genre he calls venereal horror, dealing with infection, diseases and transformation of the flesh.
+- Body Horror: Cronenberg is an acknowledged master of this trope.
+He specializes in a genre he calls "venereal horror", dealing with infection, diseases, and transformation of the flesh.

 - Daylight Horror: Cronenberg did this quite a bit in his early days with movies such as Shivers and Rabid which depicted horrific scenes in well-lit buildings or even daytime.
 For instance, the subway is pretty bright.